 Key electro-hydraulic components used in industrial automation

-Solenoid and Proportional valves
+Solenoid and Proportional Valves

 Servo Valves

-Sensors: Closing the loop
+Sensors: closing the loop

 How do the components work as a system?

-A simple control sequence resembles this:
+A simplified control sequence looks like this:

-• Start command comes from PLC
+Start command from PLC

-• Valve is opened proportionally
+Valve opens proportionally

-• Cylinder extends
+Cylinder extends

-• Controller adjusts signal when needed
+Controller corrects signal if needed

-• Access to maintenance and fail-safe requirements
+Maintenance access and fail-safe requirements

 Valve comparison table